 I used to believe that from an accessibility point of view, dark mode is bad.
 Many people, especially those with astigmatism find light text on a dark background hard to read.
 To the point that it significantly reduces their reading speed.
 But again, we’re discussing adding a dark mode for users to select.

 Via CSS Tricks I found Charles Reynolds-Talbot making a compelling case for why all websites should have a dark mode.
-He describes how for people with Usher syndrome or white backgrounds can make text hard to read: it glares over the dark text so much, that it’s obscuring letter forms.
+He describes how for people with Usher syndrome or (sidenote: Yes, astigmatism is used in arguments in favor and against both light and dark UIs.
+I believe one can be preferred over the other depending on the brightness of the display and the environment.
+I can imagine that those who have severe astigmatism would feel strongest about having the choice. ) white backgrounds can make text hard to read: it glares over the dark text so much, that it’s obscuring letter forms.
 I suspect that is the reason for many people saying they can’t read long texts from a display.
 According to the paywalled paper linked from the Wikipedia article about astigmatism 30–60% of people have astigmatism.

 Summing that up: many people may not care, but some strongly prefer a dark or light theme, just so they can read well.
 Giving the users the choice between a light and a dark mode can make a big difference for them.